ethersphere/swarm-mcp/docs/mcp-client-setup.md

 2. Open "Cascade" (using the icon at the top right)
 3. Open the "MCP servers" (using the hammer icon beneath the "Ask anything" input)
 4. The "Swarm" MCP should be listed there
-5. It should be hihglighed with a green status if it is operational (and enabled)
+5. It should be highlighted with a green status if it is operational (and enabled)

 _Note_: You can see the list of (enabled) MCP tools if you click on the "Swarm" MCP server name (the number of enabled tools is also visible)